Municipalities of North Macedonia

 Most of the current municipalities were unaltered or merely amalgamated from the previous 123 municipalities established in September 1996; others were consolidated and their borders changed.
-Prior to this, local government was organized into 34 administrative districts, communes, or counties (also opštini).
+Prior to this, local governments were organized into 34 administrative districts, communes, or counties (also opštini / komunat).
 In 2004 they were reduced to 84, and in 2013, the following municipalities were merged into the Kičevo Municipality: Drugovo, Zajas, Oslomej and Vraneštica.

-In turn, North Macedonia is subdivided into eight statistical regions (Macedonian: статистички региони, statistički regioni; Albanian: rajonet statistike), established in 2007 and based on the municipal framework; one of these regions, Skopje, encompasses Greater Skopje and the surrounding area.
+In turn, North Macedonia is subdivided into eight statistical regions (Macedonian: статистички региони; Albanian: rajonet statistikore) established in 2007 and based on the municipal framework; one of these regions, Skopje, encompasses Greater Skopje and the surrounding area.

 Map

-Map of the municipalities of North Macedonia, with the city of Skopje indicated on the map as 1.
+Map of the municipalities of North Macedonia, with the city of Skopje municipalities labeled on the map using red digits.

-The map shows the rural and the urban municipalities.
-The numbers of the map correspond with the numbers of the municipalities indicated to the left of the municipality name in the table below the maps, the second one is a map of the City of Skopje municipalities, the numbers of this municipalities are shown as 1, x, where "x" is the number of the appropriate municipality.
+The map shows rural municipalities in orange, and urban municipalities in red.
+The numbers on the map correspond with the numbers of the municipalities indicated to the left of the municipality name in the table below.